Note: This committee was a part of Phase I which is now completed. For further information please visit the Council Progress page.

 • Brenda Evans, Student Affairs (chair)

-• Sal Mazzone, ISSO (chair)
+• Sal Mazzone, International Students and Scholars Office (ISSO) (chair)

 • Suzanne Dulude-Potter, University Relations